Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_FSlbFuaHq0.md

 ### Transcript

-> yes uh then i've discussed mods work with dedicated servers not sure my dude
+> yes, then i've discussed mods work with dedicated servers not sure my dude